Updated on August 24, 2022

 If you want to get a divorce in Texas, you need to understand how the state’s waiting period works.
 Once the Petitioner files a petition for divorce, the spouses will wait 60 days, excluding the date of filing, before they can finalize their divorce.

-However, just because the 61st day of the waiting period falls on July 1, 2021, does not necessarily mean that the spouses are officially divorced on July 1.
+However, just because the 61st day of the waiting period falls on July 3, 2021, does not necessarily mean that the spouses are officially divorced on that day.
 If the spouses do not have a settlement agreement to submit for the court’s approval by the 61st day, they can continue negotiating an out-of-court settlement or take their case to court.

 The spouses can negotiate a settlement and try mediation during the waiting period.
 In addition, after filing the petition for divorce, the Respondent will be served with the divorce papers in the first 60 days.